-The Nintendo Switch is an amazing console that allows gamers to play great Switch games both at home and on-the-go like never before, but it isn’t perfect, and we bet that the Nintendo Switch 2 is being quietly developed behind closed doors at Nintendo HQ.
+The Nintendo Switch is an amazing console that allows gamers to play great Switch games both at home and on-the-go like never before, but it isn’t perfect, and we bet that the Nintendo Switch 2 is being quietly developed behind closed doors at Nintendo HQ and is about to hit mass production.

 When will the Nintendo Switch 2 be released?

 If we apply the same timeframe to the Nintendo Switch, it looks like the Nintendo Switch 2 will be released in 2022.
 However, you may not need to wait that long for an upgraded Nintendo Switch.
-A report from Wall Street Journal suggests that Nintendo is planning to launch a new console in 2019 - more on that below.
+A report from Wall Street Journal suggests that Nintendo was planning to launch a new console in 2019 which didn't sound like the Lite.

 Nintendo Switch 2 rumours and leaks